 I started by removing the bottom panel from the bear, this revealed the inner workings of what made such an “exciting” souvenir.
 The circuitry used a capacitor, a solar panel and some really thin copper wire arranged in a wheel-like shape.
-The current from the panel would go straight into the capacitor storing some charge (I guess to give it a sort of start-up/shut-down spool of charge) which then goes into the copper wire generating a magnetic field.
-The bottom of the bear on the inside has a magnet on it which is then pushed away from the aforementioned field giving you the “dance”.
+The current from the panel would go straight into the capacitor storing some charge, which then goes into the copper wire generating a field.
+The bottom of the bear on the inside has a magnet on it which is then moved around giving you the “dance”.

 How I Made It Work